-The gravimetric component of AUSGeoid09 is the Australian Gravimetric Quasigeoid 2009 (AGQG09) (Featherstone et al., 2011).
+The gravimetric component of AUSGeoid09 is the Australian Gravimetric Quasigeoid 2009 (AGQG09) produced by the Western Australian Centre for Geodesy at Curtin University (Featherstone et al., 2011).
 It provides the gridded ellipsoid-quasigeoid separation and is a product far better than the one used in AUSGeoid98, mainly due to a larger amount of input data and improved modelling.

 The geometric component of AUSGeoid09 delivers a grid of quasigeoid-AHD separation values, derived from an empirical dataset of collocated GNSS ellipsoidal heights and AHD heights.
 It accounts for the offset between AHD and the quasigeoid, ranging from about -0.5 m (AHD below quasigeoid) in the south-west of Australia to about +0.5 m (AHD above quasigeoid) in the north-east of Australia (-0.3 m to +0.2 m across NSW).
 This offset is predominantly caused by the AHD definition not taking into account sea surface topography including the differential heating of the oceans.
 The warmer or less dense water off the coast of northern Australia is approximately 1 m higher than the cooler or denser water off the coast of southern Australia.
 By constraining each of the 30 tide gauges used in the definition of AHD to zero without considering the differences in mean sea level, these effects were propagated into the adjustment (Brown et al., 2011).
-The introduction of the geometric component takes care of most of this 1-metre trend across NSW, the geometric component of AUSGeoid09 is based on 100 control points (Figure 2).
+The introduction of the geometric component takes care of most of this 1-metre trend across Australia (0.5-metre trend across NSW), thereby providing a better overall fit to AHD.